 If you're using video cameras for capture and a hardware switcher for production, then you'll need to connect to a local network.

 If you're capturing or producing your video on an internet-connected device, you don't need a hardware encoder.
 You do need a platform — app or software — with encoding and content distribution.

-At BoxCast, we offer two hardware encoders, built specifically for organizations.
+At BoxCast, we offer two hardware encoders built specifically for organizations.
 The BoxCaster is an easy-to-use, powerful encoder that can stream up to 1080p.
-The BoxCaster Pro is BoxCast’s most powerful encoder— designed for easy, automated, professional-level streaming.
+The BoxCaster Pro is BoxCast’s most powerful encoder, designed for easy, automated, professional-level streaming.

 Your internet upload speed.
 The top priority for you as a broadcaster is to ensure you maintain a good network for your live stream.
-Whether you're using wifi or a cabled connection, read up on minimum bandwidth requirements and the factors that affect them.
+Whether you're using Wi-Fi or a cabled connection, read up on minimum bandwidth requirements and the factors that affect them.

+The last aspect of live streaming is what happens to your video when the stream is complete.
 In many cases, the recordings of those broadcasts can be just as important for viewers as the live video.

 Once your live stream is complete, you'll have an opportunity to improve the recorded video for easier viewing.
 You might consider a platform with the ability to do the following: